 Illinois law allows communities to band together through an Intergovernmental Agency process to help achieve efficiencies amongst the participating communities.
-Five cities/villages within McHenry, Kane and DeKalb Counties have come together to form the Northern Illinois Governmental Electric Aggregation Consortium (NIGEAC).
-The NIGEAC is comprised of the Cities of Genoa and Woodstock and the Villages of Huntley, Lakewood and Ringwood.
+Six cities/villages within McHenry, Kane and DeKalb Counties have come together to form the Northern Illinois Governmental Electric Aggregation Consortium (NIGEAC).
+The NIGEAC is comprised of the Cities of Genoa and Woodstock and the Villages of Algonquin, Huntley, Lakewood and Ringwood.

 By combining our communities we are able to achieve efficiencies and increase our bargaining power with Alternative Retail Electric Suppliers (ARES).
 We have retained Independent Energy Consultants, Inc. at no cost to the taxpayers to assist us with the design, implementation and administration of our program.
 Independent Energy Consultants is licensed by the Illinois Commerce Commission as an Agent/Broker/Consultant and is a pioneer in the field of Governmental Aggregation for electric and natural gas programs.

-Electric Aggregation Program Update
+Electric Aggregation Program Update - Suspended June 2017

 With “opt-out” aggregation programs all eligible residential and small commercial customers are included in the program unless they decide to opt-out.
 The participation rate for opt-out programs tends to be very high, and because of this, suppliers may be able to pass on lower rates.
 This program presents another option for our residents and small businesses in their attempts to manage their energy costs.

 State legislators have used a phased-in approach to deregulate the Illinois electric markets.
 It began in 1997 when the largest industrial customers were afforded the ability to choose an ARES.
 We have now reached the final stage of deregulation, and not only do individual residents have the right to choose their ARES, but communities can form Opt-Out Aggregation Programs to leverage that bulk buying power.
-Most of the residential and small commercial customer switching and savings are expected to come through Governmental Aggregation programs similar to what NIGEAC is offering.
+Most of the residential and small commercial customer switching and savings are expected to come through Governmental Aggregation Programs similar to what NIGEAC is offering.

 Electric Aggregation Frequently Asked Questions